r-craig73/cfb_data_wrangling/readme.md

 * ```Packages: requests, json, and time```

 ### Things to Do
-- [ ] Organize and store from detailed games to individual CFB teams.
+- [ ] Refactor regular season and post season code to one script.
-- [ ] Organize and store CFB stats and vegas lines for analysis.